nsidc/earthaccess/docs/contributing/development.md

     `conda` and `mamba` are open-source package and environment managers that are language and platform agnostic.
     `mamba` is a newer and faster re-implementation of `conda` -- you can use either `conda` or `mamba` in the commands below.
-See the installation instructions here (we reccomend using Miniforge):
+See the installation instructions here (we recommend using Miniforge):

     <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>.